walles/px/README.md

 (memory usage)`.
 The intention here is to put the most interesting processes on top.
 * Each column should be wide enough to fit its widest value
+* Add a section about installation instructions to this document.
+* Add making-a-release instructions to this document